 Eat healthy and exercise regularly

-According to the World Health Organisation's exercise guidelines, on average, adults aged 18-64 should target to do at least 2 and a half hours of moderate-intensity aerobic physical activity a week (roughly 30 minutes, 5 days a week).
+According to the World Health Organisation’s exercise guidelines, on average, adults aged 18-64 should aim to do at least 2 and a half hours of moderate-intensity aerobic physical activity a week (roughly 30 minutes, 5 days a week).